RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: RASS-MCMF cluster catalog

 \subsection{Properties of the cluster catalog}

-With 8,471(6,930 and 5,522) clusters in the MARDELS 90\% (95\% and 99\%) purity sample, this catalog contains the largest ICM-selected cluster sample to date.
+With 8,465(6,924 and 5,516) clusters in the RASS-MCMF 90\% (95\% and 99\%) purity sample, this catalog contains the largest ICM-selected cluster sample to date.
 By covering $\sim$25,000 deg$^2$ of extragalactic sky, the survey area covers $>$90\% of the sky that is not significantly impacted by high stellar density or high Galactic N$_\mathrm{H}$ column density.

-In the left panel of Figure~\ref{fig:redshiftandmass} we show the distribution of the 90\% pure MARDELS sample in estimated mass $M_X$ (see equation~\ref{eq:xray_type_II}) and redshift.
-As an approximately all-sky survey, the MARDELS sample has overlap with most previous cluster surveys.
-Restricting to the largest ICM-selected cluster catalog ACT-DR5 \citep{ACTDR5} and the two largest ICM-selected all-sky catalogs Planck PSZ2 \citep{PSZ2} and MCXC \citep{MCXC}, we find $\sim$2,000 clusters in common with MARDELS; these are marked in blue in Figure~\ref{fig:redshiftandmass}.
-Each of the three surveys individually contains $\sim900$ clusters in common with MARDELS.
-As visible by the mass range covered by the blue points with respect to the full sample, the MARDELS sample reaches lower masses than the other surveys out to $z\sim$0.4.
-Above this redshift ACT-DR5 clusters probe to lower mass than MARDELS, causing the overlap between the two samples to cover the full dynamic range probed by MARDELS.
+In the left panel of Figure~\ref{fig:redshiftandmass} we show the distribution of the 90\% pure RASS-MCMF sample in estimated mass $M_X$ (see equation~\ref{eq:xray_type_II}) and redshift.
+As an approximately all-sky survey, the RASS-MCMF sample has overlap with most previous cluster surveys.
+Restricting to the largest ICM-selected cluster catalog ACT-DR5 \citep{ACTDR5} and the two largest ICM-selected all-sky catalogs Planck PSZ2 \citep{PSZ2} and MCXC \citep{MCXC}, we find $\sim$2,000 clusters in common with RASS-MCMF; these are marked in blue in Figure~\ref{fig:redshiftandmass}.
+Each of the three surveys individually contains $\sim900$ clusters in common with RASS-MCMF.
+As visible by the mass range covered by the blue points with respect to the full sample, the RASS-MCMF sample reaches lower masses than the other surveys out to $z\sim$0.4.
+Above this redshift ACT-DR5 clusters probe to lower mass than RASS-MCMF, causing the overlap between the two samples to cover the full dynamic range probed by RASS-MCMF.

-In the right panel of Figure~\ref{fig:redshiftandmass} we show the redshift distribution of the MARDELS sample with respect to the aforementioned samples.
-The MARDELS redshift distribution peaks at $z\sim0.1$ and shows a strong decrease in the number of clusters with redshift as expected for an X-ray selected cluster sample.
-It also shows that MARDELS significantly outnumbers each of the three samples.
-Thanks to the weak mass dependence of the SZE signature on redshift, ACT-DR5 exceeds MARDELS in the number of clusters per redshift interval ($dN/dz$) above $z=0.45$ and can therefore be seen as complementary to the X-ray-based MARDELS sample.
+In the right panel of Figure~\ref{fig:redshiftandmass} we show the redshift distribution of the RASS-MCMF sample with respect to the aforementioned samples.
+The RASS-MCMF redshift distribution peaks at $z\sim0.1$ and shows a strong decrease in the number of clusters with redshift as expected for an X-ray selected cluster sample.
+It also shows that RASS-MCMF significantly outnumbers each of the three samples.
+Thanks to the weak mass dependence of the SZE signature on redshift, ACT-DR5 exceeds RASS-MCMF in the number of clusters per redshift interval ($dN/dz$) above $z=0.45$ and can therefore be seen as complementary to the X-ray-based RASS-MCMF sample.